whatiskeptiname/Flask-Blog/README.md

 ## Installation

 - Install *requirements.txt* usin pip install
+- Setup the enviroment variables listed in *config.py*
 - Run the app using *python run.py*
 - Use app at http://localhost:5000/